benkilimnik/pyswagg/README.md

 - support Swagger **1.2**, **2.0** on python ~~2.6~~, **2.7**, **3.3**, **3.5**, **3.6**
 - support YAML via [Pretty-YAML](https://github.com/mk-fg/pretty-yaml)
 - support $ref to **External Document**, multiple swagger.json will be organized into a group of App.
 And external document with self-describing resource is also supported (refer to [issue](https://github.com/swagger-api/swagger-spec/issues/219)).
 - type safe, input/output are converted to python types according to [Data Type](https://github.com/wordnik/swagger-spec/blob/master/versions/1.2.md#43-data-types) described in Swagger.
-You don't need to touch any json schema when using pyswag.
+You don't need to touch any json schema when using pyswagg.
 Limitations like **minimum/maximum** or **enum** are also checked. **Model inheritance** also supported.
 - provide function **App.validate** to check validity of the loaded API definition according to spec.
 - builtin client implementation based on various http clients in python.
-For usage of these clients, please refer to `pyswag.tests.contrib.client` for details
+For usage of these clients, please refer to `pyswagg.tests.contrib.client` for details
   - [requests](https://github.com/kennethreitz/requests)
   - [tornado.httpclient.AsyncHTTPClient](http://tornado.readthedocs.org/en/latest/httpclient.html)
   - [flask.testing.FlaskClient](http://flask.pocoo.org/docs/0.10/api/#flask.testing.FlaskClient)